-As the saying goes, “The fish starts rotting from the head,” when your heroes and leaders are touting fake doctoral degrees before the award of real doctoral degrees, you have no option but to emulate the leader.
-The imitators have taken this megalomania further by appending all sort of fake titles such as Eze, Barrister, Prince, Princess, Sir, Engineer, Professor, Associate Professor, Pastor, Reverend, Architect, Chief, Alhaji, Alhaja, Accountant, Doctor, etc. before their names.
+As the saying goes, “The fish starts rotting from the head;” when your heroes and leaders are touting fake doctoral degrees before the award of real doctoral degrees, you have no option but to emulate the leaders.
+The imitators have taken this megalomania further by appending all sorts of fake titles such as Eze, Barrister, Prince, Princess, Sir, Engineer, Professor, Associate Professor, Pastor, Reverend, Architect, Chief, Alhaji, Otunba, Alhaja, Accountant, Doctor, etc. before their names.
 Some use High Chief to differentiate themselves from Low Chiefs!

 In America, Nigerian Pharmacists and Lawyers are bastardizing the American System of academic nomenclature by appending fake Dr. before their names.
 In America, only medical doctors and academic doctoral degree holders append Dr. before their names.
 However Nigerian pharmacists and lawyers in America, in concordance with the African gene for Influenceable Shamelessness, insist on appending Drs. before their names.
 They also insist on being addressed as doctors while communicating with fellow Nigerians.
 Addressing a Nigerian pharmacist or lawyer residing in America as Mr. or Ms. is akin to addressing God as Lucifer!